ronikirla/psmd-re/README.md

 3. Convert the 3DS executable into an ELF using [ctr-elf](https://github.com/archshift/ctr-elf).
 MD-5 checksum should be `818A4462B4D1977D2135AEC37956A375`.
 4. Create a new Ghidra project, import the ELF-file, but do not analyze the file.
 5. Go to File -> Add to program and choose the XML-file from this repository.

+Unfortunately, the importable symbols don't contain variable names at the time being.

 ## Other tools used